ZexinLi0w0/acamedic-page/content/authors/admin/_index.md

   url: https:/www.ucr.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Zexin Li is a first-year Ph.D. student at the University of California, Riverside.
+bio: Zexin Li is a Ph.D. student at the University of California, Riverside.
 His academic advisor is Dr. Cong Liu.
-His research interests include but not limited to real-time systems, robotic systems, software engineering and machine learning.
-Prior to joining UCR, he spent roughly one and a half years with Kwai's and Tencent's research groups, and worked as a research assistance at University of Texas at Dallas (UTD) until August 2022.
-He received bachelor’s degree from Southern University of Science and Technology (SUSTech) under advised from Dr. Yuqun Zhang in July 2020.
+His research interests include but are not limited to real-time systems, robotic systems, software engineering, and machine learning.
+Before joining UCR, he spent roughly one and a half years with Kwai’s and Tencent’s research groups and worked as a research assistant at the University of Texas at Dallas (UTD) until August 2022.
+He received a bachelor’s degree from the Southern University of Science and Technology (SUSTech) under the advised of Dr. Yuqun Zhang in July 2020.

 # Interests to show in About widget
 interests: